 So What Do I Do?

 Refurbishing your property to meet Disability requirements is not an overnight process.
 It would be prudent to invest time in consultation with a company who can evaluate your business or premise and advise what you should aim to provide in terms of Disability requirements.
-If you are looking for advise in this field why not contact RWS Ltd for advice?
+If you are looking for advice in this field why not contact RWS Ltd?